 Pop culture has always been appealing to any industry from clothing manufacturers to tourist agencies, but rarely have people associated it with casinos.
 However, this idea was seriously challenged during the past decade as one casino game maker after another started drawing from the pool of inspiration that is Pop culture to create new addictive games.

 Since the game was a huge success, the company followed it with a series of Elvis-themed slots and the casino world was never the same.
+When you play PG SLOT on the internet, you can reap plenty of advantages.
 The whole pop-slots thing only skyrocketed from there and exploded in the following decades as online casinos and game development studios started massively expanding.

 There are now hundreds of slot games with themes that range from Rock N’ Roll legends like Jimi Hendrix and Guns N’ Roses, to cult films like Superman or the Godfather.
 Heck, there’s even an officially licensed Miss America slot,